0xERR0R/blocky/docs/README.md

 # optional: DNS listener port, default 53 (UDP and TCP)
 port: 53
 # optional: HTTP listener port, default 0 = no http listener.
-If > 0, will be used for prometheus metrics, pprof, ...
+If > 0, will be used for prometheus metrics, pprof, REST API, ...
 httpPort: 4000
 # optional: use this DNS server to resolve blacklist urls and upstream DNS servers (DOH).
 Useful if no DNS resolver is configured and blocky needs to resolve a host name.
 Format net:IP:port, net must be udp or tcp
 bootstrapDns: tcp:1.1.1.1